What if I told you that the world’s third-largest retailer was a members-only bulk-buy warehouse?

 What is the Sunk Cost Fallacy?

-The Sunk Cost Fallacy states that people are more likely to commit to an activity if they’ve made a significant financial or time investment.
+The Sunk Cost Fallacy says that people are more likely to commit to an activity if they’ve made a significant financial or time investment.
 This can be summed up by the saying, “throwing good money after bad.”
 Your investment might not be paying off, but when you have a sunk cost you start to mentally justify your continued involvement.

 How does Sunk Cost grow Costco’s sales?